cwstra/rpdiscordrewrite/docs/source/commands/server_settings.rst

 ``prefix``
 ------------------

-``prefix`` allows the user to change the server's charsign, which is the text used prior to each command.
+``prefix`` allows the user to change the server's prefix, which is the text used prior to each command.

 Syntax